Paris in October

 In October Paris looks peaceful

-Paris in October: is it worth going and what to prepare for?
-Weather, how to dress, prices for hotels and excursions in 2022, how many tourists are there?
-Where is it better to stay, what to see in Paris in the middle of autumn, where to go in the neighborhood and not only – found out good Time to Trip.
+Paris in October 2023 – is it worth visiting?
+Weather, what to wear, hotels and excursions prices, how many tourists are there?
+Where is it better to stay, what to see in Paris in the beginning of October and close to November, where to go in the neighborhood and further – found out good Time for Trip.

 October is perhaps the best month of the year to visit major European cities.
 Paris is no exception!

-After all, the largest and most active part of tourists has already calmed down until the next season.
-The smaller one slowly assesses the likelihood of a trip to Paris for Christmas.
+After all, the largest and most active part of tourists at this time has already calmed down until the next season.
+And the smaller one is leisurely considering a trip to Paris to celebrate Christmas or New Year.

-The number of those wishing to go not to the sea in the middle of autumn, following the outgoing summer, is vanishingly small.
-And this fact, of course, should be used.
+So the number of people in the middle of autumn who want to go not to the sea, following the outgoing summer, is vanishingly small.
+And this fact, of course, should be taken advantage of!

-Moreover, in October Paris is not just beautiful, but without exaggeration – adorable!
-It is painted in juicy shades of gold and purple, wounding impressionable travellers to the very heart.
+Moreover, in October Paris isn’t just beautiful, but without exaggeration – adorable!
+Painted in juicy shades of gold and purple, hurting impressionable travelers to the heart.

-Along the way, allowing them to get something that is difficult to experience in the French capital at the height of the season.
-Namely: appeasement and every minute pleasure from the very fact of existence.
-And being in the midst of such beauty.
+Along the way, allowing them to get something that is difficult to experience in the French capital at the other months of the year.
+Namely: appeasement and every minute pleasure from the very fact of existence, being in the midst of such beauty.

 In early October Paris is full of light